Best Laptops for Business in 2026: Tested and Ranked for Every Budget

 Samsung Galaxy Book6 Ultra

-The Samsung Galaxy Book6 Ultra combines Intel Core Ultra Series 3 with NVIDIA RTX 5070 GPU for professional CAD and 3D workflows.
+The Samsung Galaxy Book6 Ultra pairs Intel Core Ultra Series 3 with optional NVIDIA RTX 50-series graphics for CAD and 3D workflows.

 Samsung Galaxy Book6 Ultra